 Adam Howell – Director of Operations

 Adam is responsible for running all the behind-the-scenes operations at the Heartland Film Festival and Heartland Film Roadshow events.
 This includes planning logistics, event management, technical production, quality control, vendor liaison and more.

 Adam earned a Bachelor of Arts in Music Business from Anderson University.
 Outside of working with Heartland Film, Adam has worked at Bankers Life Fieldhouse, managed production for three Anderson University chorale tours across the country, and still performs in a vocal group that has performed more than 600 concerts across the country.Email LinkedIn

 Greg Sorvig – Director of Film Programming & Marketing

-Greg is responsible for Heartland Film’s film programming and marketing.
+Greg is responsible for the Heartland Film Festival film programming and organizational marketing.

 Susan Frenzel – Volunteer Manager